 Equipment and social care services

-If you know that you are looking for personal care, home care (also called home helps or domiciliary care) or residential care, then visit the Care Quality Commission which lists all social and health care services and includes inspection reports on them.
-We have lists of the social care services that we know of in Salford:
+If you are looking for personal care, home care (also called home helps or domiciliary care) or residential care, the Care Quality Commission lists all social and health care services and includes inspection reports on them.
+We have lists of the services that we know of in Salford: